 "Aaron and I were so grateful that we were receiving care at Mayo Clinic, because I don't think things would've been expedited so quickly at any other institution," Christina says.

-Grace's first surgery, performed by neurosurgeon, Nicholas Wetjen, M.D., took approximately four hours, after which Christina says she was just happy to see her little girl still alive.
+Grace's first surgery, performed by Nicholas Wetjen, M.D. in the Department of Neurosurgery, took approximately four hours.
+After the procedure was finished, Christina says she was just happy to see her little girl still alive.

 "Her face was a little swollen and her right eye was swollen shut, but she was extubated pretty quickly," she says.
 "She looked at us afterward and smiled a few times.
 Our hearts melted, and we were filled with hope that this was the end of it all."